obsidianart/gallery/README.md

 ### `npm test`

 Launches the Cypress test runner.<br>
+Note: both client and mock server should be running to run the testss!<br>
 See the section about [running tests](https://docs.cypress.io/guides/getting-started/testing-your-app.html) for more information.

 ### `npm run build`